 January 12, 2021 - JAMA Network article: Broad, Durable Antibody Response in Universal Flu Vaccine Trial.

 January 9, 2021 - A study published in the International Journal of Infectious Diseases found that early administration of Oseltamivir (Tamiflu) is associated with a reduction in 30-day readmissions and composite-outcome of 30-day readmissions and mortality adult hospitalized influenza patients when compared to delayed/no-treatment.

 Universal Influenza Vaccine Research

-A key focus of influenza research program is developing a universal flu vaccine that provides robust, long-lasting protection against multiple subtypes of flu, rather than a select few.
-Such a vaccine would eliminate the need to update and administer the seasonal flu vaccine each year and could provide protection against newly emerging flu strains, potentially including those that could cause a flu pandemic.
+A key focus of influenza research programs is developing a universal flu vaccine that provides robust, long-lasting protection against multiple flu subtypes, rather than a select few.
+Such a vaccine would eliminate the need to update and administer the seasonal flu vaccine each year.
+In addition, it could protect against newly emerging flu strains, potentially including those that could cause a flu pandemic.

 Several medications, such as Tamiflu or Xofluza (Baloxavir Marboxil), can reduce the seasonal flu's severity and duration.
 Still, they're most effective in the first 48 hours after experiencing influenza symptoms.
 In addition, access to these medicines requires a healthcare provider's prescription.

 A JAMA Original Investigation published on August 13, 2021: Comparison of Antiviral Agents for Seasonal Influenza Outcomes in Healthy Adults and Children concluded 'all 4 antiviral agents assessed were associated with shortening TTAS; zanamivir was associated with the shortest time to alleviation of influenza symptoms, and baloxavir was associated with a reduced rate of influenza-related complications.'